 author = {Rout, Litu and Chen, Yujia and Kumar, Abhishek and Caramanis, Constantine and Shakkottai, Sanjay and Chu, Wen-Sheng},

-journal = {Proceedings of the Conference on Computer Vision and Pattern Recognition},
+journal = {Proceedings of the Conference on Computer Vision and Pattern Recognition (CVPR)},

 year = {2024},